Kakamotobi/Learned/Computer Science/programming-pardigms.md

   - The same sequence of actions will always produce the same result but, it relies on pure functions.
 ### Object-Oriented Programming (OOP)
 > A programming paradigm that relies on the concept of **classes** and **objects**.

 - **Structures a program into simple, reusable pieces of code (usually classes), which are used to create individual instances of objects.**
-- Objects are used to represent things.
-- Data used are mutable data.
-  - Data (held as attributes in objects) are manipulated using methods given to the object.
+  - The properties on the objects are manipulated using the methods given to the object.
-- Can hide data through encapsulation.
-- Fundamental elements: objects and methods.
 - It is an *imperative* type of programming style.
+- OOP came to rise amidst ADT and Object-orientation advancing.
+  - ADT focused on type abstraction.
+    - It supports creating instances of a type.
+  - Object-orientation focused on data.
+    - It supports inheritance and polymorphism.
+#### Building Blocks of OOP
+##### Class
+- A template/blueprint for creating objects.
+- The common properties/methods of a class are loaded to heap memory.
+##### Instance
+- The individual instantiation/realization of a class that is created at runtime.
+- An instance is loaded to heap memory with only properties specific to it.
+- Several instances together is called a collection.
+##### Object
+- The term "object" in this case refers to the grouping of an instance and its class.
+  - i.e. the pairing of the instance and the class.
+  - Ex: if instanceA and instanceB are instances of classC, instanceA and classC are one object, and instanceB and classC are another.
+##### Property
+- Properties are member variables and attributes describing the state of an object.
+##### Method
+- Methods are member functions that represent the behaviors of an object.
 #### The 4 Pillars of OOP
 ##### Encapsulation
 > ... the packing of data and functions into one component (ex: a class) and then controlling access to that component to make a “blackbox” out of the object. | MDN

-- i.e., bundling related variables and methods that operate on them into an object.
+- OOP bundles/encapsulates relatable variables and methods that operate on them into an object.
-- Reduce complexity and increase reusability.
+- This reduces complexity and increases reusability.
 ##### Abstraction
 > ... a way to reduce complexity and allow efficient design and implementation in complex software systems.
 It hides the technical complexity of systems behind simpler APIs. | MDN

-- Simpler interface since the complexity is less exposed.
+- OOP provides a simpler interface for the user since the complexity of a class is less exposed.
-- Reduce the impact of change.
+- This reduces the impact of change.
   - Any change within will not leak to the outside.
 ##### Inheritance
 > Data abstraction can be carried up several levels, that is, classes can have superclasses and subclasses. | MDN

-- Inheritance helps eliminate redundant code.
-- Start with a larger base class and have child classes inherit all its functionality and overwrite/extend it with whatever custom behaviors they need.
+- A child class extending from a base/parent class inherits all of the parent's functionality and is able to overwrite or extend it with custom behaviors it needs.
+- This helps eliminate redundant code.
+- _Note_
-- Inheritance can be great in the right situation but it's good to avoid deeply nested classes as it can become very hard to debug.
+  - Be careful of deeply nested classes as it can become very difficult to debug (too much abstraction!).
 ###### Example
 ```ts
 class Human {